19hours/sg-statutes/Acts/Securities and Futures Act.md

 “clearing or settlement” has the meaning given to it in Part II of the First Schedule;

-“closed-end fund” means an arrangement referred to in paragraph (a) or (b) of the definition of “collective investment scheme” under which units that are issued are exclusively or primarily non-redeemable at the election of the holders of units, but does not include an arrangement referred to in paragraph (a) of that definition —
+“closed-end fund” means an arrangement referred to in paragraph (a) or (b) of the definition of “collective investment scheme” under which units that are issued are exclusively or primarily non-redeemable at the election of the holders of units, but does not include —

+(a) an arrangement referred to in paragraph (a) of that definition —

-(a) that is a trust;
+(i) which is a trust;

-(b) that invests primarily in real estate and real estate-related assets specified by the Authority in the Code on Collective Investment Schemes; and
+(ii) which invests primarily in real estate and real estate-related assets specified by the Authority in the Code on Collective Investment Schemes; and

-[2/2009 wef 29/07/2009]

-(c) all or any units of which are listed for quotation on a securities exchange;
+(iii) all or any units of which are listed for quotation on a securities exchange; or

+(b) an arrangement referred to in paragraph (a) of that definition which is, or which belongs to a class or description of arrangements which is, specified by the Authority, by notification published in theGazette, to be an arrangement that is not a closed-end fund, or a class or description of arrangements that are not closed-end funds, as the case may be;

+[Act 34 of 2012 wef 18/03/2013]

 “Code on Collective Investment Schemes” means the Code on Collective Investment Schemes referred to in section 284 which is issued by the Authority under section 321(1);